 The Deakin Promise in learning, through LIVE the future, is to offer brilliant education where the students are and where they want to go.

 Deakin Hallmarks are awards that recognise students' outstanding achievement and reflect upon their employability.
 The awards have been developed between faculties and employers so that they signify outstanding achievement as valued and judged in professional life.

 Assessing and evaluating is an ongoing practice within subject and program design at Deakin.

 Student assessment is related to the real world, and provides evidence of learning achievement.
 Through the evaluation of teaching, along with support and unit resources, we seek to improve learning and teaching outcomes.

-TeachAssist maintain a central resource site for staff that includes guides on developing digital learning resources, assessment and feedback design, using collaborative tools and leading courses.
+The TeachAssist resource site provides information and resources for the design and delivery of learning and teaching, including instructional videos and web links for staff to help with developing digital learning resources, assessment and feedback design, using collaborative tools and leading courses.

 The Centre for Research in Assessment and Digital Learning (CRADLE) investigates how we can best assess higher education learning outcomes in an era of rapid digital change.